Katherine Tupper Marshall: Second marriage

 While in mourning, Katherine moved in with a family friend in Columbus, Georgia.
 While at a dinner party, Katherine met George C. Marshall.
 She recalls observing the 48-year-old lieutenant colonel in the room as a “very interesting officer” with “sandy hair and deep-set eyes” making himself comfortable in front of the fireplace.

-Within two years, Katherine’s acquaintance with George Marshall developed into a deep and mutual affection, topped off with his proposal of marriage.
+Within two years, Katherine's acquaintance with George Marshall developed into a deep and mutual affection, topped off with his proposal of marriage.
 Her decision was not one she felt she could make on her own.
 Before accepting him, she insisted on obtaining the consent of her three children.
-Fortunately, Molly, Clifton and Allen agreed.
+Molly, Clifton and Allen agreed.
 The youngest had reservations at first, but later wrote a letter assuring the colonel that it was “OK with [him],” signing it “A friend in need is a friend indeed.”

-On October 15, 1930, George and Katherine were married at Emmanuel Episcopal Church in Baltimore, Maryland.
-The humble, quiet beginnings of their relationship contrasted with the fanfare of their wedding, caused primarily by the presence of Marshall’s best man, General of the Armies John J. Pershing.
+On October 15, 1930, George and Katherine were married at Emmanuel Episcopal Church in Baltimore.
+The humble, quiet beginnings of their relationship contrasted with the fanfare of their wedding, caused primarily by the presence of Marshall's best man, General of the Armies John J. Pershing.
 Although it was Pershing who attracted the attention, the public eye fixed its gaze on the new Mrs. Marshall that day as an object of curiosity and admiration.
 Her life as private individual was now eclipsed by her role as public figure.

 Public life

-Katherine’s initiation into army life was dramatic.
-The day after her wedding, she arrived at Fort Benning, Georgia to find herself quickly becoming the local socialite.
-Dinner parties, teas and ceremonies became regular procedures for Katherine as she worked to support her husband’s efforts in training a small, disheveled American army unprepared for the upcoming war.
+The day after her wedding, Katherine arrived at Fort Benning, Georgia, to find herself quickly becoming the local socialite.
+Dinner parties, teas and ceremonies became regular procedures for Katherine as she worked to support her husband's efforts in training a small, disheveled American army unprepared for the upcoming war.

-Katherine’s social obligations increased with the couple’s move to Washington, D.C. in 1938.
+Katherine's social obligations increased with the couple's move to Washington, D.C., in 1938.
 As an Army general, Marshall's advancement and reputation rested heavily on his conformity to protocol and etiquette.
 As the wife of a general, Katherine attended and hosted a variety of social events that required her to conform to the same protocol and etiquette.
-She was expected not only to smile and wave, but to learn and observe the courtesies, customs and social conventions of the military.

 Although Katherine was challenged by her new role, she effectively carried out her responsibilities.
-She knew she played an important part in supporting her husband’s career while also acting as his eyes and ears.